 This is such a conflicting car.
-It looks beautiful, it sounds beautiful, it drove really well and was very comfortable…. but damnit it was typically Alfa.
+It looks beautiful, it sounds beautiful, it drove really well and was very comfortable…. but damn it was typically Alfa.

-The lack of AC is one thing that has stuck in my mind and one of the reason im not a huge fan of leather.
-One stinking hot summers day in Christchurch, where we had a record heat in the 40(c)s, i just happened to need to go somewhere and i took the Alfa.
-Sure enough got back home and i was drenched in sweat.
+The lack of AC is one thing that has stuck in my mind and one of the reasons I’m not a huge fan of leather.
+One stinking hot summers day in Christchurch, where we had record heat in the 40(c)s, I just happened to need to go somewhere and I took the Alfa.
+Sure enough, got back home and I was drenched in sweat.
 Yuck.

 Alfa Romeo 156

 Update 8/3/20 – Unfortunately it appears this car met its end due to an expired registration exemption, which lapsed 5 years ago.
 It appears it went for one more WOF inspection after I sold it, which failed, and that was the end of that.
 What a shame, that was a great looking, and sounding car.